Arch-ive/Seasoned-Recipes/content/recipe/main/Andys Steak Tacos/index.md

 Put the corn on the BBQ along with the capcicum and turn it down to medium high heat; turn the veg occasionally.
 We want some char on these.

-Fine dice the red onion and add salt, ginger, red chili, olive oil and the juice from the 1/2 lime.
+Fine dice the red onion and add salt, ginger, coriander, olive oil and the juice from the 1/2 lime.
 Set aside in a bowl for the corn and capcicum later.

 When the corn is about half way done.
 Put the steak on the BBQ turning once.
 Medium rare.